kismetwireless/kismet-docs/devel/tracked_component.md

 docgroup: "devel-cpp"
 excerpt: "The tracked_component system is the Kismet internal architecture for introspectable and serializable data storage, and is used to define tracked structures like devices and protocol attributes."
 ---

 Kismet manages complex objects with arbitrary serialization and logging by implementing "tracked elements"; Tracked elements are introspectable in C++ and can be dynamically exported to other formats via the serialization API, such as JSON which is used heavily in the web interface.

 Tracked elements represent a compromise between the efficiency of native C++ types and the necessity of dynamic data handling and serialization.

 Unless you are writing a native C++ plugin, you do not need to worry about tracked elements at all; if you ARE, then there are some guidelines to follow.

-## Anatomy of a `TrackerElement`
+## Anatomy of a `tracker_element`

-Generally speaking a plugin should not define a new `TrackerElement` itself, it should implement a `tracked_component` (more on these in the next section); however they form the basic building blocks of both `tracked_component` and of the data held by custom components.
+Generally speaking a plugin should not define a new `tracker_element` itself, it should implement a `tracked_component` (more on these in the next section); however they form the basic building blocks of both `tracked_component` and of the data held by custom components.

-All tracked elements are derived from `TrackerElement`; This super-class contains no actual data storage.
+All tracked elements are derived from `tracker_element`; This super-class contains no actual data storage.

-Via subclassing and templates, `TrackerElement` implements basic scalar data types (non-POD basic data types such as `std::string`, `uuid`, `mac_addr` and similar), basic numeric types of the standard sizes (`uint8_t` through `uint64_t`, 4-byte `float` and 8-byte `double`), and various complex data types such as `vector` and `map`.
+Via subclassing and templates, `tracker_element` implements basic scalar data types (non-POD basic data types such as `std::string`, `uuid`, `mac_addr` and similar), basic numeric types of the standard sizes (`uint8_t` through `uint64_t`, 4-byte `float` and 8-byte `double`), and various complex data types such as `vector` and `map`.
+Optimized versions of vectors and maps are provided for common combinations.

-`TrackerElement` subtypes are named accordingly, i.e.:
+`tracker_element` subtypes are named accordingly, i.e.:

-* `TrackerElementString`
+* `tracker_element_string`
-* `TrackerElementUInt8`
+* `tracker_element_uint8`
-* `TrackerElementInt32`
+* `tracker_element_int32`
-* `TrackerElementVector`
+* `tracker_element_vector`
-* `TrackerElementDoubleMap`
+* `tracker_element_double_map`

 and can be found in `tracked_element.h`.

 ### Vectors and Maps

-`TrackerElement` represents complex data types in two main formats:
+`tracker_element` represents complex data types in two main formats:

-1. A `std::vector` or `std::map` of `TrackerElement` records.
+1. A `vector` or `map` (typically implemented as an unordered map or as a robinhood hash map for high speed access) of `tracker_element` records.
 This allows constructing complex dictionary-like or list-like records of arbitrary fields, `tracked_component` complex records, MAC addresses, and so on.
-2. Optimized `TrackedElementVectorDouble` and `TrackedElementDoubleMapDouble` which contain, respectively, raw `double` values and raw `double:double` key:value pairs.
+2. Optimized containers like `tracked_element_vector_double` and `tracked_element_double_map_double` which contain, respectively, raw `double` values and raw `double:double` key:value pairs.
+Other, similar containers are also defined.

-If your plugin stores purely numerical data, such as a vector of signal values, it is *significantly* more efficient to use the `TrackedElementVectorDouble` (or equivalent DoubleMapDouble) objects, and will consume less than half the RAM using a traditional `TrackerElementVector` would use.
+If your plugin stores purely numerical data, such as a vector of signal values, it is *significantly* more efficient to use the `tracked_element_vector_double` (or equivalent DoubleMapDouble) objects, and will consume less than half the RAM using a traditional `tracker_element_vector` would use.

-Each `TrackerElement` derivative also contains:
+Each `tracker_element` derivative also contains:

-1. A `TrackerType::...` type which enforces type-safety on get/set operations
+1. A `trackertype::...` type which enforces type-safety on get/set operations
 2. A `uint32_t` signature which is used to enforce type-safety on complex types
 3. An optional local name
+4. A 16-bit unique ID which is used to map the field name
+5. A reset function used to reset the object when it is recycled

 Each derived type contains:

 1. A get/set function for its type
 2. Optional `coercive_set` functions which allow importing generic types (such as strings to UUID or mac_addr, and various precision numbers to numeric types)
-3. A `clone_type` function which is responsible for returning a `std::unique_ptr` instance of a new object of this type, which is integral to the field creation and tracking system.
+3. A `clone_type` function which is responsible for returning a `std::shared_ptr` instance of a new object of this type, which is integral to the field creation and tracking system.
 4. Optional additional support functions, such as standard STL iterator implementations for vector and map elements

-## `TrackerElement` Lifecycle
+## `tracker_element` Lifecycle

-`TrackerElements` are nearly always stored and processed as C++11 `std::shared_ptr` smart-pointer managed objects.
-This allows usage counting and automatic deletion of a `TrackerElement`, which may be found hosted in many dynamic representations of data over its lifecycle.
+`tracker_elements` are nearly always stored and processed as C++11 `std::shared_ptr` smart-pointer managed objects.
+This allows usage counting and automatic deletion of a `tracker_element`, which may be found hosted in many dynamic representations of data over its lifecycle.

+To reduce RAM fragmentation, memory allocation tracking, and generally improve performance, all basic tracker_element types are maintained in dynamic object pools where they are automatically cached and reset.

+Tracked elements can be manually created from the pool using the `Globalreg::new_from_pool<type>()` system.

-It is almost never necessary (or wise, or even possible) to create a naked `TrackedElement` or a naked `TrackedElement *` pointer.
+It is almost never necessary (or wise, or even possible) to create a naked `tracked_element` or a naked `tracked_element *` pointer.

 ## `tracker_component`

-A `tracker_component` is derived from a `TrackedElementMap`, which implements a dictionary of fields.
+A `tracker_component` is derived from a `tracked_element_map`, which implements a dictionary of fields.

 Collections of data maintained and exposed by a plugin should be derived from the `tracker_component` class; Kismet uses this class to maintain all internal state about devices and other data, and a `tracker_component` can be directly inserted into an existing device record.

 The `tracker_component` also implements a collection of helper macros which will automatically define getter/setter functions, with optional casting, as well as support for dynamic field creation on first use.

-The `tracker_component` has all of the existing `TrackedElement` features, but also specifies two additional core functions:
+The `tracker_component` has all of the existing `tracked_element` features, but also specifies two additional core functions:

 1. `register_fields()` which is called during construction and is responsible for defining all the fields that this object needs (typically using the `register_field` function)
 2. `reserve_fields(std::shared_ptr<TrackerElement> e)` which is called during construction and is responsible for allocating any *custom fields* which cannot, for some reason, be allocated automatically by the registration system.
 Typically the only actions which are needed here are re-typing complex fields during loading from stored data.

+Tracker components can be registered with the global object pools via `Globalreg::enable_pool_type` (defined in `globalregistry.h`).
+If registered in the object pool, it *must* define the `reset()` method.

 ## Deriving from `tracker_component`